auroua/ProteinConformers/README.md

 # ProteinConformers

-Official repository for **ProteinConformers: Benchmark Dataset for Simulating Protein Conformational Landscape Diversity and Plausibility**.
+Official repository for **ProteinConformers: Benchmark Dataset for Simulating Protein Conformational Landscape Diversity and Plausibility** and **ProteinConformers: large-scale and energetically profiled descriptions of protein conformational landscapes**.

 ## Overview